hdShang/arxiv-daily/docs/cs-RO/2025-06-17/papers/250614135v4-gaf-gaussian-action-field-as-a-4d-representation-for-dynamic-world-m.md

 ---
 layout: default
-title: GAF: Gaussian Action Field as a 4D Representation for Dynamic World Modeling in Robotic Manipulation
+title: "GAF: Gaussian Action Field as a 4D Representation for Dynamic World Modeling in Robotic Manipulation"
 ---

 # GAF: Gaussian Action Field as a 4D Representation for Dynamic World Modeling in Robotic Manipulation